EliasMessner/KuSu/README.md

 For a convenient user experience, you can use the KuSu Web Interface.

 To start the web interface, run the server.py script.
-You are prompted to enter the URL and password of a remote Elasticsearch cluster.
+You are prompted to enter the URL, port, username, and password of an Elasticsearch remote.
 If you want to connect to localhost:9200, enter "localhost" as URL and leave the password blank.

 When the connection to Elasticsearch is established, you can access the web interface by visiting localhost:5000 in your favorite web browser.